Start main page content

 Ordinarily students will be expected to complete at least two essays of between 10 and 20 pages per unit.
 Classes may alternate between lecture and seminar formats.
 Progress will depend largely on the student’s own reading and willingness to participate in class discussion.
 All courses involve the use of web-based learning.

-In the first semester, Honours students will also be expected to complete a research-based independently conceived research essay on an approved topic, usually between 10 000 and 20 000 words in length (the length varies from year to year).
 The student will work on his/her research project with the support of an individually assigned supervisor.
 A compulsory Research Methods component will form part of this module.

 POLS4036 - Democratic Theory

-POLS4045 - African Politics: Natural Resources in Africa
+POLS4045 - African Politics: African Political Theory

 POLS4044 - Justice and Democracy: Freedom in South Africa